TCNOco/TcNo-Acc-Switcher/README.md

 **A Super fast account switcher for Steam** [Now with GUI] **Saves NO passwords** or any user information*.
 It works purely off changing a file and 2 registry keys.
 *Wastes no time closing, switching and restarting Steam.*
+NOTE: Not created for cheating purposes.
+All it does is change accounts.
+Use it as you see fit, accepting responsibility.

 ### Visit the [Wiki](https://github.com/TcNobo/TcNo-Acc-Switcher/wiki) for more info and steps for your first launch